OASIS – Outreach and Support Intervention Services

 - Clients who live in Orange, Durham, Alamance, Chatham, Person, and surrounding counties.

-- Consultation services are available for those outside of our catchment zone.
+- Consultation services are available for those outside of our catchment zone for questions pertaining to management of patient with early psychosis.

 What is Psychosis?